 2. To prepare course materials, including setting assignments, producing reading lists, and course outlines and handouts, and ensuring that information is available to students in advance of the course and taught sessions.

-3. To teach the sessions by tutorials, seminars and any other relevant form of learning method.
+3. To teach the sessions by lectures, seminars, tutorials and any other relevant form of learning method.

 4. To be available for tutorial support to students at specified times.

-5. To undertake marking, and other forms of assessment; ensure work is second marked and grades submitted, and provide assignments for reassessment.
+5. To undertake marking, and other forms of assessment; ensure work is moderated and second marked where necessary, grades submitted, and provide assignments for reassessment.

-6. To ensure regular contact with relevant Course Leader and Head of Division and to keep them informed of progress through the semester.
+6. To ensure regular contact with relevant Strategic Lead for Sessional Lecturers , Course Leader, and Head of Department, and to keep them informed of progress through the semester.